Oblosys/react-hook-tracer/packages/react-hook-tracer/README.md

   </a>
 </p>

 To trace a function component, simply import the hooks from `'react-hook-tracer'` instead of `'react'`, and call `useTracer()` at the start of the function.
 The `useTracer` hook returns a `TracePanel` component that can be included in the rendering to show the component's hooks, as well as the current values for its state, props, and refs.
 A global `TraceLog` component will show the trace messages, and when hovered over will highlight the traced hook in the corresponding `TracePanel`.
+The package currently supports tracing for `useCallback`, `useContext`, `useEffect`, `useInsertionEffect`, `useLayoutEffect`, `useMemo`, `useRef`, and `useState`.

 Note that even though tracing is disabled on production builds, it is not advisable to use react-hook-tracer on production.